 In addition, the reported amounts of our advisory revenues may be affected by movements in the rate of exchange between the currency in which an invoice is issued and paid and the U.S. dollar, in which our financial statements are denominated.
 We do not currently hedge against movements in these exchange rates through the use of derivative instruments or other methods.
-We analyzed our potential exposure to a decline in exchange rates by performing a sensitivity analysis on our net income in those jurisdictions in which we have generated a significant portion of our foreign earnings, which included the United Kingdom, Europe, and Australia.
-During the quarter ended March 31, 2019, as compared to the first quarter of 2018, the average value of the U.S. dollar strengthened relative to the pound sterling, euro and the Australian dollar.
-In aggregate, there was a slight negative impact on our revenues in the first quarter of 2019 as compared to the same period of 2018 as a result of the timing of recognition of foreign revenues.
+We analyze our potential exposure to a decline in exchange rates by performing a sensitivity analysis on our net income in those jurisdictions in which we have generated a significant portion of our foreign earnings, which include the United Kingdom, Europe, and Australia.
+During the six months ended June 30, 2019, as compared to the same period in 2018, the average value of the U.S. dollar strengthened relative to the pound sterling, euro and the Australian dollar.
+In aggregate, there was a slight negative impact on our revenues in the six months ended June 30, 2019 as compared to the same period in 2018 as a result of the timing of recognition of foreign revenues.
 We did not deem the impact significant.
 Further, because our operating costs in foreign jurisdictions are denominated in local currency, we are effectively internally hedged to some extent against the impact in the movements of foreign currency relative to the U.S. dollar.
 While our earnings are subject to volatility from changes in foreign currency rates, we do not believe we face any material risk in this respect.